iansedano/iansedano.github.io/_hidden/2020-06-05-extended_cv.markdown

 ### Junior Software Developer
 #### Wintergatan community / May 2020 - Current
-Voluntary Position - Creating a virtual marble machine for people to compose music with.
+Voluntary Position done in my spare time - Creating a virtual marble machine for people to compose music with.

 So far contributed to starting project, design meetings and schema writing in **Typescript**.
 It was challenging due to the amount of people involved and the diverging viewpoints.
 I tried to steer the project towards a **modular** and **incremental** approach.
 I provided the first **UI mock-ups** and examples which clarified the **use cases** and requirements of the software.
 Development is in progress.